Home page||

-Measures For Handling Cargo Oil Having A Flash Point Exceeding 60c
+Measures For Handling Cargo Oil Having a Flash Point Exceeding 60c

-Handling cargo oil having a flash point exceeding 60c without maintaining cargo oil tanks in inert condition need extreme caution.
-Confirm that use of IG is not required by regulations at the discharging port and shore facility.
+Handling cargo oil having a flashpoint exceeding 60c without maintaining cargo oil tanks in inert condition needs extreme caution.
+Confirm that the use of IG is not required by regulations at the discharging port and shore facility.
 Refer to the special precautions as listed out in the latest edition of ISGOTT for above such operations.
+Also, a formal (stage 2) Risk Assessment will need to be carried out, and the office informed, before such a decision.

-Cargo oil tanks must be inerted prior to washing the tanks with high temperature water.
+Cargo oil tanks must be inserted before washing the tanks with high-temperature water.
+Take the following measures cargo discharging operations

-Ensure that flame arrestors are fitted in vent posts.
+1. Ensure that flame arrestors are fitted in vent posts.

-Take preventive measures against static electricity
+2. Take preventive measures against static electricity

-Refer to relevant Chapter in the latest edition of ISGOTT.
+3. Refer to relevant Chapter in the latest edition of ISGOTT.

 Piping system requirement